tawi1/DotsTrafficCity/docs/source/carPrefabCreator.rst

 	.. image:: /images/entities/trafficCar/carPrefabCreator/PrefabInfo.png

 #.
 Once all the settings have been customised, click `Create` to create the prefabs.
+#.
+If some of the body or wheel offsets are wrong, drag and drop the created car prefab into the scene & use this tool to re-create cars with new offsets using the `Create` button again until the desired result is achieved.

 Prefab Settings
 ----------------